diku-dk/futhark/docs/usage.rst

   with a type abbreviation to give it a specific name, otherwise one will be generated.

-Return types follow these rules, with one addition:

-* If the return type is an *m*-element tuple, then the function returns *m* values, mapped according to the rules above (but not including this one - nested tuples are not mapped directly).
-This rule does not apply when the entry point has been given a return type ascription that is not syntactically a tuple type.

 .. _api-consumption:

 Consumption and Aliasing